 Transmission Related Materials & Supplies shall equal SDG&E’s electric balance of Materials and Supplies multiplied by the Transmission Plant Allocation Factor.

 Transmission Related Municipal Franchise Tax Expense shall equal: a) the Base Transmission Revenue Requirement (“BTRR”) prior to the inclusion of Municipal Franchise Tax expense multiplied by the Municipal Franchise Tax Expense rate that the CPUC authorizes from time to time, which shall be recovered as part of the BTRR rates, plus b) an amount of Municipal Franchise Tax Expense that the CPUC authorizes SDG&E to collect from customers who reside in the City of San Diego.
-This latter amount shall be reflected on the electric bills of customers residing in the City of San Diego, and shall not be included as part of the wholesale BTRR.
+This latter amount shall be reflected on the electric bills of customers residing in the City of San Diego and shall not be included as part of the wholesale BTRR.

 Transmission Related Payroll Taxes Expense shall equal SDG&E’s total electric Payroll Taxes expense recorded in FERC Account No. 408.1 (excluding Citizens related payroll), multiplied by the Transmission Wages and Salaries Allocation Factor.
 SDG&E shall footnote in its annual FERC Form 1 the payroll taxes attributable to Citizens, which SDG&E shall reference by page in its Informational Filing.